 While each group offers a different kind of support, both group counselling and support groups share some characteristics.
 Bringing together people who are dealing with similar issues or concerns in a safe environment, each offers you the space to explore sharing in a group setting, potentially helping you to increase your sense of self-awareness, make new connections with others, and gain a sense of community.

-“Groups offer a range of perspectives and responses to you and your difficulties, which give an advantage over individual therapy where you only encounter the views of one other person.
+As counsellor Claire Barnes explains in her article, the advantages of group therapy, “Groups offer a range of perspectives and responses to you and your difficulties, which give an advantage over individual therapy where you only encounter the views of one other person.
 The experiences of being in a therapy group can feel closer to ‘real life’, at least partly because the other members are not there as professionals.
 This means that some difficulties ‘out there’ can be more obviously tackled ‘in here’.”

 Both group therapy and support groups each have distinct boundaries for attendees to follow.
 While they offer the space to be open and candid, each often requires those taking part to remain respectful of each other.
 But how do the two types of group differ, and do they offer support for different issues?

 A professional therapist or experienced individual

 Group therapy is typically led by a professionally qualified therapist, counsellor or psychologist who has experience within one or more specific areas.
 They may act as a facilitator, guiding the focus of group discussions or arranging group activities such as icebreakers, trust-building activities, or psychological exercises designed to help individuals gain insight or increase their self-awareness.